AET-DevOps25/team-spoved/problem_statement.md

 - Speech -> Text and Text -> Speech (Google Speech-to-Text, Whisper API, DeepSpeech, ...)
 - Image -> Caption (Azure Vision, BLIP, CLIP, ...)

-Stack: Python, PyTorch, OpenCV
+**Stack:** Python, PyTorch, OpenCV

 ### 3. GenAI Service

-Receives any text/caption input and structures it into a ticket.
+Receives any text/caption input, process the input, analyze it and structures it into an output for a ticket.

-Stack: Python, LangChain, OpenAI API
+**Stack:** Python, LangChain, OpenAI API

-Example prompt: "Turn this input into a structured service ticket with title, description, category and priority"
+**Example prompt:** "Turn this input into a structured service ticket with title, description, category and priority"

 ### 4. Ticket Management

-Functionalities:
+**Functionalities:**
 - CRUD for tickets (OpenAPI)
 - Tracks ticket status (Open, In Progress, Resolved)
 - Persistence  Layer through PostgreSQL